MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

   frameborder="0"
 ></iframe>

-- From this pie chart we could conclude that most of the recoreded major power outages in this dataset has either `Medium` or `Long` outage durations.
+- From this pie chart we could conclude that most of the recorded major power outages in this dataset have either `Medium` or `Long` outage durations.

 ### Bivariate Analysis